-HUGO: That's not what I meant.
+HUGO: I know, I know.
+And I don't want you to.
 But that's what people pay attention to more than anything else.
 And when they ask them, they'll say you were wearing a burka, you came on your own, and that I didn't even go to pick you up at the airport.